 Mandate Antisemitism Education for All Members of the Campus Community

-ADL recommends that colleges and universities offer mandatory antisemitism education for all members of the campus community, either via standalone courses or through integration into existing DEI initiatives.
-Colleges and universities in states with legislation that prohibits mandatory DEI education are instead urged to develop non-mandatory antisemitism education courses, encourage members of the campus community to partake, and track rates of participation among students and staff.
+ADL recommends that colleges and universities offer mandatory antisemitism education for all members of the campus community, either via standalone courses or through integration into existing educational initiatives.
+Colleges and universities in states with legislation that prohibits such mandatory efforts are instead urged to develop non-mandatory antisemitism education courses, encourage members of the campus community to partake, and track rates of participation among students and staff.

-Example of Robust Antisemitism Education Initiatives for the Campus Community that received full credit on the Report Card:
+Example of Robust Antisemitism Education Initiatives for the Campus Community:

 • Indiana University’s Institute for the Study of Contemporary Antisemitism offers “an active program of courses, lectures, conferences, and publications.”
 The institute invites experts on antisemitism to speak directly to the campus community through a speaker series, offers a series of courses on antisemitism, hosts a podcast, provides resources for independent learning, and promotes new antisemitism research via various channels.